Instamojo/instamojo-integration/README.md

 Notice
 ============

-This integration documents has been deprecated, please refer to the new integration document here: https://docs.instamojo.com/docs/payments-api
+This integration document has been deprecated, please refer to the new integration document here: https://docs.instamojo.com/docs/payments-api

 Introduction
 ============